HamidByte/The-API-Project/README.md

-# The API Project, Node, Express, PostgreSQL, Sequelize, Session, JWT
+# The API Project, Node, Express, PostgreSQL, Sequelize, Session, JWT, Logger

 TheAPIProject is a versatile and affordable API platform designed to provide developers with easy access to a diverse range of services.
 Initially conceived as a "Random Quote Generator API" the project is expanding its vision to encompass a rich collection of data services.
 Upcoming releases include GIFs, Dummy or Mock APIs for testing, Jokes, and more.
 With a focus on affordability and simplicity, TheAPIProject stands as the go-to solution for developers seeking dynamic content.